Become a part of the broad business@school network

 Is your school not yet involved?
 Get in touch with us—we’ll be happy to send your school information about how to get involved.

-Attend school and regional competitions as a guest
+Attend school-internal competitions and the International Finals as a guest

 Experience your child full of enthusiasm in a completely new context.
 You'll be amazed at how knowledgeably and persuasively your son or daughter presents his or her team's own business idea to an expert panel of judges and deftly answers critical questions.
 And of course, it helps to keep your fingers crossed in moral support